cappe987/cappe987.github.io/content/blog/programming/2022-09-17-the-day-make-started-crashing.md

        attempts to access the unallocated space.)
 ```

-This is exactly what was happening.
-When printing the `word` address in the code
+To verify that this was what I saw I printed the address of `word`.
+Doing so I
-above I could see the address going up and down a lot (indicating it was
+could see the address going up and down a lot, indicating it was allocating for
-allocating for a while, then freeing and the function being called again).
-When
+a while before returning the function and freeing, then being called again.
-it reached the point where Make would crash I noticed the address increasing
+When it reached the point where Make would crash I noticed the address
-continuously for a while and eventually crashing.
+increasing continuously for a while and eventually crashing.

-Curious as to why it was stuck in a seemingly infinite loop, or as it turns out,
+Curious as to why it was stuck in a seemingly infinite loop I changed my print
-just a very long one I changed my print to output `p`, the strings being
-iterated over.
-The output showed Make variables for *many* packages, and many
+to output `p`, the strings being iterated over.
+The output showed Make
-we did not use.
-The packages were available for selection in the build system
-but were not selected and it did not make sense why Make would iterate over them
+variables for many packages.
+Even packages not in use.
+It did not make sense
-when building a completely unrelated package.
-It did not do this iteration at
+why Make would iterate over them when building a completely unrelated package.
-all when building other packages.
+It did not do this iteration at all when building other packages.

 For some reason, Make would start iterating over all variables.
 I did not delve
-further into this right now.
+further into this right now, though I probably should have.
 I switched focus.
 Why did it start happening now?
 Why was it never an issue before?

 It didn't take too long for me to realize that a couple of weeks prior I had
 upgraded Ubuntu on my work laptop from 21.04 to 22.04.
 Could they have upgraded